-When setting goals and expectations, start with a conservative short-term goal that you believe is achievable over 1-2 months.
+When setting goals and expectations, start with a conservative short-term goal that you believe is achievable over one-two months.
 You shouldn’t be too aggressive in the early stages of your community because you won’t have much data to set a baseline, and it can take time to build awareness about your community.
 After the trial, use the performance data to set long-term goals that are a little more ambitious but still achievable.

 While communities can become self-sustaining over time with crowdsourced moderation, part of managing a community in the early stages will involve employees filling it with content to start discussions and engaging with members to show you’re active.
 When publishing content and engaging with your audience, see what content resonates and generates the most interest.

 Consistently publish this type of content and respond to all comments.
 As the community grows, you may eventually scale back your involvement and even delegate management responsibilities to the most active members.

 The final phase of implementing a community management strategy is measuring the results.
 How you do this will depend on the goals you set and the tools associated with your community’s channel.
 Social media sites include analytics about groups you create, though some of the goals you set may not be included in their tracking capabilities.
 This is another reason why a dedicated community management platform is valuable.
 In addition to customizing the look and feel of the community, you can also get a customized performance dashboard with only the metrics you care about.

 When measuring performance, remember that your community's early stages will likely start with small numbers that will gradually grow as you build it out with more content and attract new members.
 As you measure performance and get feedback from users, use the information to improve the value of the community for members.